Aarushibajaj02/Clustering/README.md

 Evaluation: The number of clusters is determined automatically by the algorithm based on the data distribution.

 Table:
+Values have been extracted using various processing techniques like , no data processing, nomralization, transformation, PCA, normalization and transformation , and normalization,transformation and PCA.
 ![meanshift](https://github.com/user-attachments/assets/c49c425a-e9a3-41ad-9b0f-2a487e4fcd91)

 # Hierarchical Clustering